Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro constraints

-is a well-defined class in the rational $K$-theory of $M\times X$ that can be thought of as the unique $\delta$-normalized universal sheaf; here we use $e^{c}$ to denote a rational line bundle with first Chern class equal to $c$ for some algebraic class $c\in H^\bullet(X, \BQ)$.
+in the rational $K$-theory of $M\times X$ that can be thought of as the unique $\delta$-normalized universal sheaf; here we use $e^{c}$ to denote a rational line bundle with first Chern class equal to the algebraic class $c\in H^2(M, \BQ)$.

-The geometric realization with respect to $\BG_\delta$ is given by $\xi_{\BG_\delta}=\xi_{\BG}\circ \eta$ where $\eta\colon \BD^X\to \BD^X_{\inv}$ is
+The geometric realization with respect to $\BG_\delta$ is given by $\xi_{\BG_\delta}=\xi_{\BG}\circ \eta$ where $\eta\colon \BD^X\to \BD^X_{\inv,\alpha}$ is

 Thus, we can talk about the geometric realization with respect to a $\delta$-normalized sheaf even if such a sheaf does not exist in the usual sense.
 Conjecture \ref{conj: normalizedVirasoro} still makes sense in this setting and the proof of Proposition \ref{prop: normalizedvsinv} goes through as well. \end{remark}